elliewhite-usgs/pub-daily/README.md

 Email me at white.elaheh@gmail.com.

 ## Roadmap
+This work includes:
+1) data processed for 19 California basins where unimpaired flows have been constructed.
+2) record of how to build LM, GLM, RF, and NN models.
+The NN models include: a sequential model where sequences are in time and for each basin, a sequential model where sequences are only in time, LSTM models where sequences are across a rolling window.
+3) various loss functions applied to NN models
+4) various resampling strategies used to evaluate model error.

 Future work can improve predictions by:
 1) including more basins in the study to give more diversity in basin characteristics.
+These can come from process based (PB) models.
 2) adding more predictor variables to the data: e.g., min and max temperature, solar radiation, and vapor pressure, average seasonal precipitations, average annual temperatures, precent coniferous or coniferous/deciduous land cover, cumulative monthly (or weekly) precipitation.
-3) changing the neural network architecture to include many basin observations as inputs (although this may be tricky with predicting one basin at a time in the LOGO cross validation method) and include a LSTM to take into account the sequential nature of the observations.
+3) optimizing LSTM model parameters.
 4) including network information with a more sophisticated model suited to handling network flow data (e.g., traffic prediciton models).

 ## Project Status